my favorite digital (as in

 Costs about US$80, better value than those fancy USB sound boxes aimed at the ham

-market and better specified than the sub-$10 USB laptop sound dongles flooding the market.
+market and much better quality than those cheap-n-nasty USB laptop sound dongles flooding

 Back to quick links

-I use MMVARI through Logger32 for RTTY and PSK.
-Running it within Logger32 means I can log
+I occasionally use MMVARI through Logger32 for RTTY and PSK.
+Running it within Logger32 means I

-QSOs as I make them, and ‘new ones’ are highlit for me on the decode panes.
-Here’s a typical
+can log QSOs as I make them, and ‘new ones’ are highlit for me on the decode panes.
+Here’s a

 A: This area is the decoded text from the signal selected on the waterfall (see D).